Ranajaafar/CMS-for-Restaurant/README.md

 In this project we have developed two Web applications:
 - User Interface   <a href="https://ranajaafar.000webhostapp.com/user/" >https://ranajaafar.000webhostapp.com/user/</a>
-- Administrator Interface  <a href="https://ranajaafar.000webhostapp.com/administrator/login.php" >https://ranajaafar.000webhostapp.com/administrator/login.php</a>
+- Administrator Interface  <a href="https://ranajaafar.000webhostapp.com/administrator/login.php" >https://ranajaafar.000webhostapp.com/administrator/login.php</a>(u can use as SuperAdmin Name=rana , Password=1234 and as Admin Name=root , Password=1278 for Login Page)

 <h2 align="center" >User Side</h2>
 <b><i>Responsive website </i></b>that sells burger,Plate and Sandwish<br/>
 Main functions of the website: